Horne & Corden: Reception

-Some reviews were positive.
+Some reviews, however, were positive.
 Keith Watson from Metro said that: "When it calmed down, it hit the spot: Corden does a very sharp Ricky Gervais and the pair of them combining as dancing magic act Jonny Lee Miller stretched things into the surreal.
 But they need to get over the need to whip each others' kits off.
 Come on, guys, get a room."

 Tom Sutcliffe from The Independent was also more positive saying: "They're both talented comic actors (Corden, in particular, did a note-perfect piss-take of Ricky Gervais, scene-stealing shamelessly as he performed in a remake of The Karate Kid), so where there were dips, it was usually the result of material rather than delivery.
 And, though it would be ridiculously early to write it off, it was worrying that their opener should have been so reliant on material that struck you as a bit end-of-term-revue in character.
 Corden's naked body was treated as a kind of get-out-jail-free card, with no less than three sketches in which he got his kit off and at least one more in which the only gag derived from his obesity."

 Overnight ratings for the second episode were down 136,000 from the first show.
 The third episode attracted 502,000 viewers — down 305,000 from the first episode and 179,000 from the second.
 The fourth episode went up in the ratings, attracting 650,000 viewers, with a 4.5% share of the audience, but the fifth saw a substantial decrease with just 392,000 viewers.
 The final episode drew a "disappointing" 434,000 viewers.
 However, despite the fall, it managed more than almost all other shows on digital channels with that slot.

 In March 2010, Corden stated that the sketch show was a mistake.

 Pulled sketch

 In the first episode of Horne & Corden, there was a sketch (developed by Horne and Corden themselves on the set of Gavin & Stacey) featuring two characters called Jonny and Lee Miller, a pair of West Country magicians whose dance routines are better than their magic.
 In the sketch, they try to "magic away" gun crime.
 However, the sketch was pulled from three repeats and was edited out of the edition on the BBC iPlayer because of the Winnenden school shooting in Germany, which occurred the day after the show was first broadcast.
 The BBC said in a statement: "Following the tragic events in Winnenden on Wednesday, a decision was taken to remove the final scene of episode one of Horne & Corden for all repeats, including iPlayer."
-However, on 17 May repeat of the show the sketch was repeated and was on the iPlayer edit.
+However, on the 17 May repeat of the show the sketch was repeated and was on the iPlayer edit.
 The DVD release of the Show also includes the sketch.